MihaelaBr/jekyll-theme-testing/_posts/2024-06-16-web-scraping-rest.markdown

 techstack: Python, Tableau
 linkviz: https://public.tableau.com/app/profile/mihaela.brankova5845/vizzes
 linkcode: https://github.com/MihaelaBr
-description: This Exploratory Data Analysis and Visualisations project was created in Jupyter Notebooks and later in Tableau using the data from my personal Spotify account.
-Data was provided by Spotify after an official request in April 2024.
-The project was inspired by a Women in Data Science (WiDS) Workshop on using Jupyter Notebooks for data analysis and visualisations.
+description: This Web Scraping and Visualisations project was created using Python and Beautiful Soup and later visualised in Tableau using the data for museums from the official Zuerich.com webpage where you can find all tourist information for the city.
+The project was inspired by another webscraping project which mapped the Restaurants in Berlin.
 ---